leesei/leesei.github.io/src/content/post/music-theory.md

 On piano the left hand can play the first and third note of the chord triad one octave lower

-Harmonic Analysis uses Roman numerals to denote whether a chord is major/minor I ii iii IV V vi vii I
+Harmonic Analysis uses Roman numerals to denote whether a chord is major/minor I ii iii IV V vi vii°

-On C major:
 1 2m 3m 4 5 6m 7dim
 m: minor
 dim: diminish minor

+I: Tonic chord
+IV: Sub-dominant chord
+V: Dominant chord

 We can add variance to the chord, e.g: adding the 7th note, adding flats/sharps to the notes of the chord